Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Discussion

 The interface of machine learning and dynamical systems is a rapidly developing field.
 Echo state networks have emerged as a powerful tool.
 For spatiotemporally chaotic systems, these networks are capable of both single-orbit and statistical prediction.
 In this paper, we have focused on predicting the long-term statistical behavior of an archetypal model, the gKS equation in the spatiotemporally chaotic regime.

-We have shown that when the domain size $L$ and the dispersion parameter $\gamma$ are fixed, our ESN can learn and then accurately predict the power spectrum of the gKS equation.
-Further, we have shown that transfer learning allows one to efficiently and accurately track changes in the power spectrum of the gKS equation as $L$ or $\gamma$ varies.
+We have shown that when the domain size $L$ and the dispersion parameter $\gamma$ are fixed, our ESN can learn and then accurately predict the power spectrum of the gKS equation and the correlation dimension of the attractor.
+Further, we have shown that transfer learning allows one to efficiently and accurately track changes in the power spectrum of the gKS equation and the correlation dimension of the attractor when $L$ or $\gamma$ instantaneously jumps.
 Importantly, our ESN did not blow up nor collapse during our long simulations.
 This is a great sign for the utility of ESNs with respect to long-term statistical prediction.